If you’ve ever read articles about California’s weirdest laws, you undoubtedly came across the same list over and over.

 Then there’s the one about how autonomous vehicles can’t drive over 60mph.

-And don’t forget the one about not being able to hunt from a moving car – unless you’re hunting whales.
+And don’t forget the one about being unable to hunt from a moving car – unless you’re hunting whales.

 It’s bad enough to commit a crime in California but God help you if you commit that crime wearing “false whiskers.”
 No joke.